Coherent multi-spin exchange coupling in a quantum-dot spin chain: Discussion

 A significant source of error in our model is the fluctuating nuclear hyperfine field, which is of order 10 MHz in our device (see Supplementary Material).
 Empirically, our model can generate exchange couplings which are accurate to about 10 MHz, suggesting that the hyperfine fields are a significant source of error.
 Our model becomes increasingly inaccurate when exchange frequencies approach the hyperfine field values.

-Although different sets of parameters are needed for two- and three-spin exchange, the range of validity of the model is sufficient to accurately predict voltages for a wide range of exchange values in either of these cases.
-To improve on this model, it is likely that additional effects beyond lateral position shifts need to be accounted for.
+Although different sets of parameters are needed for two- and three-spin exchange coupling, the range of validity of the model is sufficient to accurately predict voltages for a wide range of exchange coupling values in either of these cases.
+To improve on this model, additional effects beyond lateral position shifts probably need to be considered.
 As discussed above, it is likely that other parameters of the dots are changing or that the capacitance matrix may require further refinement.
+More sophisticated modeling of the electrostatic potential, using the actual computed potential, as opposed to a Gaussian approximation, and a more accurate calculation of exchange couplings beyond the two-spin HL framework ~\cite{Pan2020} will likely also help to improve the model.

-In the future, it seems likely that fabricating devices with extremely narrow barrier gates may help to reduce the voltages needed for simultaneous exchange between multiple electrons in quantum-dot spin chains, although large pulses may still be required to adjust the exchange from very small to very large values.
+In the future, it seems likely that fabricating devices with extremely narrow barrier gates may help to reduce the voltages needed for simultaneous exchange coupling between multiple electrons in quantum-dot spin chains, although large pulses may still be required to adjust the exchange coupling from very small to very large values.
 It is less clear that the challenge of position shifts can be avoided with narrow barrier gates.
 In any case, we expect that electrostatic simulations can be used effectively to guide the design of future quantum-dot spin chains.
 We also expect that the use of electrostatic simulations to guide quantum-dot spin-qubit tuning and operation will become a valuable tool as quantum-dot devices increase in complexity.

+We expect that our technique can apply to different types of quantum dots.
+A similar exponential dependence of exchange has been observed in Si/SiGe quantum dots~\cite{Reed2016,Zajac2017CNot} and GaAs devices~\cite{Martins2016SymmetricExchange}.
+The form of Equation ~\ref{eq:HL} suggests that lateral wavefunction shifts may be a primary cause of this behavior.
+A similar exponential model has also been used to describe the behavior of tunnel couplings in a GaAs device with a non-overlapping, open gate architecture~\cite{Hsiao2020}.
+We also expect that this model could be applied to Si/SiO$_2$ devices, where voltage-controlled tunnel coupling between quantum dots has now been demonstrated~\cite{Eenik2019}.